 You're playing live, so why not record your performance?
 Many venues are equipped to record good quality sound, and a live album released several months after your latest studio album (with a few bonus songs that aren't on the studio release) will likely appeal to your fans.
 With a little planning, this can be a no-brainer for added income.

 All Performing Rights Organizations (PROs) and Collective Management Organizations (CMOs) will pay royalties for live performances, no matter what the size of the venue might be.
-While artists affiliated with ASCAP, BMI, or SESAC can download live setlists using apps and specialized sites for that purpose, Songtrust can help with the process, including dealing with various CMOs for international performances.
+Artists affiliated with ASCAP, BMI, or SESAC can even download live setlists using apps and specialized sites for that purpose.

 When you're playing live, there's a good chance people who have bought advance tickets will want to get familiar with your music before the show – and new fans will want to buy it afterward.
 Be sure to stock your online store with all of your albums, as well as your merchandise.
 Some people will also head to Apple Music or Spotify, so it's a good idea to make sure all of your music is available on streaming platforms and other retailers before you start a tour or play a date.